Bridging Loans

 Bridging loans are designed to be a short-term loan, so they often need to be repaid in full within 12 months, though some lenders offer longer repayment terms of up to 18 months.

-HOW TO APPLY FOR a bridging loan
+HOW TO APPLY FOR AN UNREGULATED BRIDGING LOAN

 01